What Is Auto-Tune (And How to Use It)?

 If you’re asking what is autotune, here’s the simple version: Auto-Tune is pitch-correction software that detects the pitch of a vocal (or instrument) and moves each note to the nearest correct pitch in a chosen key.
 It can be near-invisible, gently nudging a singer in tune, or it can be pushed into the instantly recognisable “robotic” effect heard on countless pop and hip-hop records.

 “Auto-Tune” is technically a specific product made by Antares, but the name is now used generically for almost any real-time pitch correction.
+If you want to compare the options, see our roundup of the best Auto-Tune plugins.
 This guide explains how it works, what the controls do, and how to use it without sounding fake.

 How Auto-Tune works